Ministry of Health Singapore. All Rights Reserved.

 Here’s another tip: freeze fruit or vegetable purees in ice cube trays, and keep them up to a month.
 They’re convenient for busy mums and dads, just pop one cube out and defrost and reheat it in the microwave!
 Do remember to label your baby food with the preparation date.

-Your baby needs iron at this stage, and most infant rice cereal are iron-fortified.
-Other iron-rich food include dark green veggies like spinach and broccoli, and finely minced or flaked meat (chicken, pork, fish or beef).
+Your baby needs iron at this stage, and most infant rice cereal is iron-fortified.
+Other iron-rich foods include dark green veggies like spinach and broccoli, and finely minced or flaked meat (chicken, pork, fish or beef).

-Help your baby better absorb iron by giving him foods high in Vitamin C, such as vegetables and fruit.
+Help your baby better absorb iron by giving him a variety of foods high in Vitamin C, such as vegetables and fruit.
 Suitable food choices include porridge blended with mashed or pureed vegetables such as pumpkin, sweet potato and carrot.

-Here are some yummy food you can puree or mash:
+Here are some yummy foods you can puree or mash:

 Brown rice & wholemeal bread

 Meat & Others